symfony/symfony-docs/book/part08.rst

 Unit Testing
 ============

-Some watchful readers pointed out some subtle but nonetheless important bugs in the framework we have built yesterday.
+You might have noticed some subtle but nonetheless important bugs in the framework we built in the previous chapter.
 When creating a framework, you must be sure that it behaves as advertised.
 If not, all the applications based on it will exhibit the same bugs.
 The good news is that whenever you fix a bug, you are fixing a bunch of applications too.

 Today's mission is to write unit tests for the framework we have created by using `PHPUnit`_.
 Create a PHPUnit configuration file in